jmbannon/ytdl-sub/docs/source/config_reference/plugins.rst

 :description:
   Number in seconds to sleep between each download.
 Does not include time it takes for ytdl-sub to perform post-processing.

+``sleep_per_request_s``

+:expected type: Optional[Range]
+:description:
+  Number in seconds to sleep between each request during metadata download.
+Note that metadata download refers to the initial info.json download, not the actual audio/video download for the entry.
+Also, yt-dlp only supports a single value at this time for this, so will always use the max value.

 ``sleep_per_subscription_s``